dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 Submit the application
 **********************

-Take submitting the spark job to Spark Standalone cluster as an example
+Take submitting the spark job to Spark Standalone cluster as an example, and assuming your application main class is ``Iris`` and the application jar is ``iris-1.0.0.jar``

 .. code-block:: bash

   cudf_version=22.02.0
   rapids_version=22.02.0
   xgboost_version=1.6.0
+  main_class=Iris
+  app_jar=iris-1.0.0.jar

   spark-submit \
     --master $master\